ebzzry/ebzzry.github.io/fkd/eo/markdauxno.md

 <a name="kodblokoj">Kodblokoj</a>
 ---------------------------------

-Kiam du aŭ pli liniojn kodo aŭ komandbloko okupas, ĝin krommarĝenigu per kvar spacetoj:
+Kiam kodo aŭ komandbloko okupas du aŭ pli liniojn, krommarĝenigu ĝin per kvar spacetoj:

 ```bash
     VAR=blahblahblah